0xNefu/txchyon-capital/src/content/posts/security-privacy/how-to-audit-smart-contracts-on-evm-and-solana.md

 ---
-title: "🛠️ From Code to Chain: A Beginner's Guide to Auditing Smart Contracts on EVM and Solana"
+title: "How to Audit Smart Contracts on EVM and Solana"
 description: "Why smart contracts need security checks and how the process works on both Ethereum (Solidity) and Solana (Rust).
 We break down the four key audit steps, the essential tools (Slither, Clippy, etc.), and what to look for to keep your DeFi funds safe."
-date: 2025-12-06
+date: 2025-12-15
-updatedDate: 2025-12-06
+updatedDate: 2025-12-15
 image: "/images/posts/smartcontractcrop.jpg"
 heroImageAlt: "Two programmers reviewing complex blockchain code on a split screen with EVM and Solana logos"
 authors: ["Nefu"]
-authorTwitter: "@txchyon"
+authorTwitter: "@nefutrades"
 tags: ["Smart Contract Audit", "EVM", "Solana", "Solidity", "Rust", "Anchor", "DeFi Security", "Vulnerability", "Security Tools"]
 category: "security-privacy"
 subcategory: "transaction-security"
   # Keep: "security", "beginner"
-draft: true
+draft: false
 ---

-# 🕵️‍♀️ Don't Deploy, Verify: A Beginner's Guide to Smart Contract Audits (EVM & Solana)
+# Don't Deploy, Verify: A Beginner's Guide to Smart Contract Audits (EVM & Solana)

 In the decentralized world, **code is law.** A smart contract, once deployed, cannot be easily changed, and a single vulnerability can lead to millions in lost funds (a "hack").